-The FiTI Association does not have any borrowings which exposes the FiTI Association to fair value interest rate risk.
+The FiTI does not have any borrowings which exposes the FiTI to fair value interest rate risk.

-(c) Credit risk
+c) Credit risk

-The FiTI Association is not exposed to credit risk as it receives Grants, Sponsorships and Donations in advance.
+The FiTI is not exposed to credit risk as it typically receives grants, sponsorships and donations in advance.

-(d) Liquidity risk
+d) Liquidity risk

-Liquidity risk is the risk that the FiTI Association will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The FiTI Association, through its regular budgets and forecasts, manages liquidity to ensure that it will always have sufficient liquidity to meet its liabilities as and when they fall due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the FiTI Association's reputation.
+Liquidity risk is the risk that the FiTI will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The FiTI, through its monthly budget controlling and forecasts, manages liquidity to ensure that it will always have sufficient liquidity to meet its liabilities as and when they fall due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the FiTI's reputation.

-(e) Fair value estimation
+e) Fair value estimation